• About Amy

 Hooray!
 The third Ra the Mighty mystery is published today!
 Ra’s still taking in the big news, but on top of his head Khepri is dancing for joy.

-who made this wonderful Ra model for me.
+A shout-out to my niece Ruth Greenfield, who made this wonderful Ra model for me.
+It’s based on Sarah Horne’s amazing illustrations.

 To celebrate THE CROCODILE CAPER’s debut, Ra and I are taking over my publisher’s Instagram at @holidayhousebks for the day.
 We’ll be sharing writing tips, behind-the-scenes insights, and Ra-inspired fun.
 Please check us out — and keep an eye out for crocodiles!